 Dropbox is designed with multiple layers of protection, including secure data transfer, encryption, network configuration, and application-level controls distributed across a scalable, secure infrastructure.

 Dropbox users can access files and folders at any time from a number of interfaces, including the desktop, web, and mobile clients, or through third-party applications connected to Dropbox.
 Each has security settings and features that process and protect user data while ensuring ease of access.
 All of these clients connect to secure servers to provide access to files, allow file sharing with others, and update linked devices when files are added, changed, or deleted.

-This service handles all processing for the Dropbox applications.
-Each file is split into blocks, and each block is hashed and encrypted using a strong cipher.
-Only blocks that have been modified are synced.
-When a change is made, new or modified blocks are processed and transferred to the storage service.
+Block servers process files from the Dropbox applications by splitting each file into blocks, encrypting each block using a strong cipher, and synchronizing only blocks that have been modified between revisions.
+When a change is made, new or modified blocks are processed and transferred to the storage servers.

 The actual contents of users’ files are stored in encrypted blocks with this service.
 Each individual encrypted file block is retrieved based on its hash value, and an additional layer of encryption is provided for all file blocks at rest using a strong cipher.

 This is a separate service dedicated to monitoring if changes have been made to Dropbox accounts.
 No file data or metadata is stored or transferred here.
 Instead, clients establish a long poll connection to this service and wait for a change, which then signals a change to the relevant clients.

 Dropbox users can access Paper docs at any time from the web and mobile clients, or through third-party applications connected to the Dropbox Paper application.
 All of these clients connect to secure servers to provide access to Paper docs, allow doc sharing with others, and update linked devices when docs are added, changed, or deleted.